 I’m proud to be a fellow traveler of conscientious objectors, though I would not qualify as a conscientious objector myself.
 I do not, to use the Department of Defense’s definition, hold “a firm, fixed, and sincere objection to participation in war in any form or the bearing of arms, by reason of religious training and/or belief” that would, if I could adequately demonstrate this objection to the government, exempt me from combatant and/or non-combatant military service in the event of a draft, disqualify me from enlisting, or, were I already serving, qualify me for discharge.
 (Nor is there any option to apply for CO status at the time of registration.)

 Conscientious objection is a long and living tradition of opposition to war, full of unbelievably brave individuals who have often paid a high price for acting on their beliefs in the form of abuse, imprisonment, torture and death.
-But it isn’t the only tradition, and it’s one legitimate position among many from which to oppose war and conscription.
+But it isn’t the only tradition (nor are conscientious objectors the only war resisters to have been the targets of state violence).
+It’s one legitimate position among many from which to oppose war and conscription.
 No one should feel like they have to be a potential CO in order to resist the draft.
 Such a mentality needlessly limits the ranks of resisters and plays right into the hands of militarism.

 War planners would prefer potential registrants approach the situation by asking themselves, “Can I imagine a war in which I could justifiably participate?
 If so, I should sign up.”
 But if you’ve seen the rap sheet of U.S. wars to date, you can almost certainly imagine any number of future criminal scenarios in which you’d want no part — scenarios that, given this record, are indeed all too realistic.
 One should instead invert the moral calculus and ask, “Can I imagine a war in which I couldn’t justifiably participate?
 If so, I should refuse to sign up.”
 Let the burden of justification fall on those who support war, not on those who would oppose it.